thi-ng/genart-api/README.md

 ### Goals

--   Decouple art works from presentation platform:
+-   Decouple artworks from presentation platform:
-    -   Art works can be authored without direct knowledge of which platform(s) they're being displayed or published at
+    -   artworks can be authored without direct knowledge of which platform(s) they're being displayed or published at
--   Straightforward repurposing/integration of art works into diverse environments:
+-   Straightforward repurposing/integration of artworks into diverse environments:
     -   Online art platforms
     -   Personal websites/portfolios
     -   Offline, museums, galleries...
     -   Non-realtime use cases (high-res video/frame recording)
--   Any platform-specifics can be injected via small plugin adapters which can be added to an art work's HTML wrapper without any code changes required
+-   Any platform-specifics can be injected via small plugin adapters which can be added to an artwork's HTML wrapper without any code changes required
     -   Examples of platform-specifics:
-        -   Handling parameter and/or feature declarations exposed by the art work
+        -   Handling parameter and/or feature declarations exposed by the artwork
         -   Handling parameter value overrides, param value decoding/encoding
         -   Handling thumbnail/preview generation
         -   Defining/forcing display size & densities